CaravanStudios/open-product-recovery/examples/gcp-cloudrun-postgres/README.md

 ### 7. Generate and upload encryption keys

-In a terminal, `cd` to the opr-example-server-gcp directory.
+In a terminal, `cd` to the gcp-cloudrun-postgres directory.
 Then run:

 ```console
 ./generate_keys.sh YOUR_PROJECT_ID